📋 Applies to: All users · Module: Loads and Trips > Dispatch Planner v2

 When assignment preferences are configured for a driver or carrier, Alvys may display an assignment preferences suggestion modal when you open the trip.
 This modal offers two actions:

-• Assign: assigns the suggested assets to the trip without dispatching.
-The trip status does not change to Covered.
+Assign: assigns the suggested assets to the trip without dispatching.
+The trip advances to Covered status but is not yet dispatched.

-• Assign and dispatch: assigns the suggested assets and dispatches the trip in a single step.
-The trip advances to Covered status immediately.
+Assign and dispatch: assigns the suggested assets and dispatches the trip in a single step.
+The trip advances to Dispatched status immediately.

 💡 If assignment preferences are configured and a truck is paired with a driver, the truck auto-assigns when you select the driver.
 You do not need to select the truck separately.